dadusthecoder/RenderX/README.md

 See LICENSE for details.

 ⭐ Acknowledgements
--RenderX is inspired by:
+- RenderX is inspired by:
--BGFX
+- BGFX
--Granite
+- Granite
--Hazel Engine RHI
+- Hazel Engine RHI
--Mini-engine renderers
+- Mini-engine renderers
--OpenGL & Vulkan learning resources
+- OpenGL & Vulkan learning resources

 Special thanks to all open-source graphics communities!